jmatysczak/JavaPOCs/README.md

 Compare the size and speed of BitSet, HashMap, and HashSet for a specific use case.
 Also demonstrates how to get the actual size of an object graph as well as how to specify a Java Agent when running via Maven.

+#### GuiceBindingOverriding
+Two ways to override/replace an implementation in Guice.

 #### JacksonJsonDeserialization
 Various examples of deserializing JSON to Java objects.